Nolte: Democrat-Run Cities Must Ready for Derek Chauvin Verdict

 If numbers one through three weren’t possible, I would at least make sure I had an escape plan, like what’s known as a bug-out bag — you know, everything you need for a few days on the run all packed up and ready to move on a moment’s notice: clothes, food, water, matches, prescriptions… that kind of thing.

 As far as my advice for us Trumptards who live in rural MAGA Country if Chauvin is found not guilty?
 Well, none… Even though we’re the ones accused of being violent, racist, and anti-environment, out where we live, there are no riots, no hate crimes crises, or racial strife; our air, water, and streets are safe and clean.
-We all own guns, but where have no gun violence or mass shooting crises.
+We all own guns, but we have no gun violence or mass shooting crises.

 .@DonaldJTrumpJr called out Democrats for not condemning the looting and violence that has shaken Democrat-run cities across America. https://t.co/LSVP6oFZxP